“The only rules are the ones dictated by the laws of physics. Everything else is a recommendation.” — Walter Isaacson/Elon Musk

 For space reasons, this (guidelines) model will not be repeated here but check it out, it is a short read.

-The late Nobel Laureate, Richard Feynman has a brief and layperson oriented presentation on the Scientific Method.
-He is an excellent teacher and this clip is informative and entertaining.
+The late Nobel Laureate, Richard Feynman has a brief and layperson-oriented presentation on the Scientific Method.
+He is an excellent teacher, and this clip is informative as well as entertaining.

 “If it disagrees with experiment, its wrong”—Richard Feynman